Creating a Cluster Pool

 2. In the selected collection, create a secret with the necessary keys and values.
 The specific needed keys depend on the cloud platform; consult the Hive Cloud Credentials document.

-3. Set secretsync/target-clusters key to hive to make sure your credentials are synced to the necessary cluster.
+3. Set secretsync/target-clusters key to hosted-mgmt to make sure your credentials are synced to the necessary cluster.

 4. Set secretsync/target-namespace key to a name of the namespace that will hold your pools (${team}-cluster-pool is a good baseline name).